Rain alters Maine Women’s Amateur golf tourney

 “I was looking forward to playing today so I’m disappointed just like everyone else,” said Langevin, who went to see “The Lion King” movie instead with several other golfers.
 “But it wouldn’t have been fun sloshing around out there for anyone.
 So I understand the decision.
 We were all looking forward to a three-day tournament.
 They’re always more fun.”

-Reducing the Women’s Amateur to a two-day tournament will make it difficult for those golfers trailing the leaders to make up ground.
+Reducing the Women’s Amateur to a two-day tournament will make it difficult for those golfers trailing the leaders.

 “Especially for the girls a few strokes behind, for those who wanted to use today as a catch-up day,” said Laplume, who is tied with Kannegieser one stroke behind Langevin.
 “It’s not fair but you can’t help the weather.”